Research applications may focus on practical or academic career-related research in Canada and/or its application.

 - Shifting career mindsets and the role of career development professionals in evolving times

-Funding will not necessarily be limited to these special interest areas.
-If you have a career-related project that promises innovation in the area of career counselling and development, please submit a Letter of Intent.
+Funding will not necessarily be limited to our identified interest areas.
+If you have a career-related project that promises innovation in the area of career counselling and development, please submit a Project Partnership Application.

-CERIC recognizes that there are no simple guidelines that can manage an approach when considering project participation and of parties’ legal obligations with respect to the IP and projects.
+CERIC recognizes that there are no simple guidelines that can manage an approach when considering project participation and of parties’ legal obligations with respect to the IP of projects.
 In most general cases, CERIC need not share nor own either jointly or wholly IP arising from a project.
-Our preferred approach to joint exploitation of IP rights is ideally done through a licensing mechanism with our project partner owning the actual IP; this applies both during the term of the partnership and to any intended use of the IP after the partnership dissolves.
+Our preferred approach to jointly leveraging IP rights is through a licensing mechanism, with our project partner retaining ownership of the IP; this applies both during the term of the partnership and to any intended use of the IP after the partnership dissolves.
 Please refer to our guidelines for working with individuals or for-profit organizations which elaborates further.

 Yes, we do.
 You can download them below as well as a sample consent statement form.

 We normally ask project partners to submit periodic reports over the project lifecycle (usually an update via email).
-In addition, for larger or longer project, we ask may ask for interim, milestone or phase reports.
-For all project partnerships there is a public facing project final report – this is a report about the “doing” of the project which consists of a) Final report of the project proceedings connecting the project intent, as specified in the proposal, with the project outcome(s); b) Evaluation of the project outcomes, and c) Financial reporting.
+In addition, for larger or longer projects, we may ask for interim, milestone or phase reports.
+For all project partnerships there is a public facing project Final report – this is a report about the “doing” of the project which consists of a) Final report of the project proceedings connecting the project intent, as specified in the proposal, with the project outcome(s); b) Evaluation of the project outcomes, and c) Financial reporting.
+We publish the Final report (not the Financial report) on the project’s page, as a useful learning tool for prospective applicants.
+Previous Final reports have served as guidelines in setting timelines, anticipating potential challenges and proposing risk mitigation strategies based on how previous partners have developed their projects and dealt with similar changes.

 Through our online system, project partners are notified when a report is due.
 Reports are submitted online.

-All costs must be detailed including administrative and in-kind costs.
+All costs must be detailed in the Project Application budget, including administrative and in-kind costs.
 In-kind contributions are encouraged.
 Projects will be assessed on a case-by-case basis.
 Researchers are encouraged to be collaborative.
+The budget should also include costs related to deliverables, translations, production and knowledge dissemination costs (for example conference registration fees, etc.).

 We want to see clarity around how the need you have identified was determined.
 Do a thorough literature review around your project topic.
 We have some initial literature searches around our funding priorities as a starting point, and some projects as well as the Canadian Career Development Researcher Database, which explores who is doing what research in the country.
-We suggest you Google around for similar projects or products.
+We suggest you try to find similar projects or products.
 Is your project sufficiently unique?
 Are you building on existing research or other work?
-Who are key stakeholders in the space you are interested in?
+Who are key interestholders in the space you are interested in?
 Who may be potential collaborators or partners in your project?

-Our Project Partnership Application requires the submission of three (3) Letters of Support from stakeholders who share the need for the project and would be impacted by your project.
-It is advisable to start to look at such stakeholders early in the process.
+Our Project Partnership Application requires the submission of three (3) Letters of Support from interestholders who validate the need for the project and would be impacted by your project.
+It is advisable to start to look at such interestholders early in the process.